Bronystate/brstv3/_posts/2017-06-17-Trilogies-Week1.md

 author: Fengor
 tags: [summer_trilogies, events]
 ---
 This year's Summer Trilogies event begins in a galaxy far, far away.
 Come join us this week, Monday through Thursday, as we watch the original and prequel Star Wars trilogies.
-As a bonus, we're throwing in Episode 7 and Rogue One because why not.
+As a bonus, we're throwing in Episode VII and Rogue One because why not.

 Movies begin each night at 7pm EDT.
 We look forward to seeing you there!